Prewriting: Developmental acquisition of organizing skills

 While information on the developmental sequence of organizing skills is sketchy, anecdotal information suggests that children follow this rough sequence: 1) sort into categories, 2) structure the categories into a specific order for best communication, using criteria such as which item will best work to catch readers attention in the opening, 3) within a category, sequence information into a specific order for best communication, using criteria such as what will best persuade an audience.
 At each level, it is important that student writers discuss their decisions; they should understand that categories for a certain topic could be structured in several different ways, all correct.
 A final skill acquired is the ability to omit information that is not needed in order to communicate effectively.

 Even sketchier is information on what types of organization are acquired first, but anecdotal information and research suggests that even young children understand chronological information, making narratives the easiest type of student writing.
 Persuasive writing usually requires logical thinking and studies in child development indicate that logical thinking is not present until a child is 10–12 years old, making it one of the later writing skills to acquire.
 Before this age, persuasive writing will rely mostly on emotional arguments.

 Writing trials

 Writers also use the prewriting phase to experiment with ways of expressing ideas.
 For oral storytelling, a writer could tell a story three times, but each time begin at a different time, include or exclude information, end at a different time or place.
 Writers often try writing the same information. but using different voices, in search of the best way to communicate this information or tell this story.
+Using dramatic dialogue to improve student writing shows four stage methods in order to use dramatic role-play and dialogue writing to help college freshmen develop stronger writing skills.